Car Park Policy

 - Users discovered to be generally misusing permits or tickets.

 Anyone discovered to be fraudulently applying or using any type of permit to evade or unfairly reduce their tariff will have their permit revoked.

-'Found' permits should be handed in to the Car Park and Traffic Management Office on the campus.
+‘Found’ permits should be handed in to the Car Park Staff at the main reception on campus.
 Anyone discovered to be using a lost permit will be subject to disciplinary action.

 Permits are not transferable.